into your inbox

 March 10, 2008: The day Roger Federer beat his idol Pete Sampras in an exhibition

 Every day, Tennis Majors looks back at the biggest moments in tennis history.
-On March 10, 2008, Roger Federer beat Pete Sampras in an exhibition match at Madison Square Garden
+On March 10, 2008, Roger Federer and Pete Sampras went toe-to-toe at the iconic Madison Square Garden

-On this day, March 10, 2008, Roger Federer and Pete Sampras played an exhibition match in front of 19,000 spectators at the Madison Square Garden, in New York, an arena known for having hosted the Masters Cup from 1977 until 1989.
-The current world No 1 defeated the 36-year-old American, who still held many records that Federer was about to beat, 6-3, 6-7, 7-6.
+On this day, March 10, 2008, Roger Federer and Pete Sampras played an exhibition match in front of 19,000 spectators at the Madison Square Garden in New York, an arena known for hosting the Masters Cup from 1977 until 1989.
+The then-world No 1 defeated the 36-year-old American, who still held many records that Federer was about to beat, 6-3, 6-7, 7-6.

 The players: Roger Federer and his idol, Pete Sampras

-- Roger Federer, Swiss maestro; undisputed world No 1
+- Roger Federer: Swiss maestro and undisputed world No 1

-Among many unforgettable moments in his great career, tennis fans would always remember his tears during the 1995 Australian Open quarterfinals against Jim Courier, when Sampras was shocked after he found out his coach, Tim Gullikson, had been diagnosed with a brain tumor.
-Sampras also managed to end his career with one last unexpected triumph, at the 2002 US Open, his final won against Agassi (6-3, 6-4, 5-7, 6-4), being the last match that he ever played.
+Among many unforgettable moments in his great career, tennis fans would always remember his tears during the 1995 Australian Open quarter-finals against Jim Courier, when Sampras was shocked after he found out his coach, Tim Gullikson, had been diagnosed with a brain tumor.
+Sampras also managed to end his career with one last unexpected triumph, at the 2002 US Open, beating Agassi (6-3, 6-4, 5-7, 6-4) in the final in what became the last match that he ever played.

-From a technical point of view, Sampras was famous for his deadly serve, his amazing running forehand, his impressive slam dunk overheads and his extraordinary half-volleys.
+From a technical point of view, Sampras was famous for his deadly serve, his incredible running forehand, his impressive slam dunk overheads and his extraordinary half-volleys.

-The place: The iconic Madison Square Garden, New York
+The place: The iconic Madison Square Garden in New York

 The facts: Federer wins quality three-set battle

 In early 2008, Roger Federer and Pete Sampras were considered by most of the experts as the two greatest players of all time.
-At the time, the American still held many impressive records, soon to be beaten by the Swiss: he was the player with the most Grand Slam titles (14, while Federer already held 12), the most weeks spent as world No 1 (286), and the most consecutive years finished at the top of the ATP rankings (6).
-He retired from professional tennis after his last triumph at the US Open, in 2002.
+At the time, the American still held many impressive records, some of which would soon be beaten by the Swiss: Sampras was the player with the most Grand Slam titles (14, while Federer already held 12), the most weeks spent as world No 1 (286), and the most consecutive years finished at the top of the ATP rankings (6).
+He retired from professional tennis after his last triumph at the 2002 US Open.

 Six years later, in 2007, the two men faced each other again, in a three-leg exhibition tour in Asia.
 After Federer had logically won their first two matches, Sampras managed to take the last one, in Macao (7-6, 6-4), although the very fast surface clearly favoured his aggressive game.
 The American also knew the difference between an exhibition match and an official encounter.
 “Let’s not get carried away,” he said at a news conference.

-In March 2008, the two legends had scheduled a new showdown, this time, in the legendary Madison Square Garden, in New York, former home of the Masters Cup.
+In March 2008, the two legends had scheduled another showdown, this time at the legendary Madison Square Garden in New York, the former home of the Masters Cup.
 “I am extremely excited to compete against Roger in the United States,” said Sampras before the event.
 “And to have it take place in New York at The Garden will make it an extra special night.”

-In fact, among the 19,000 spectators, there were celebrities like Tiger Woods, who didn’t want to miss such a show.
+In fact, among the 19,000 spectators, there were many celebrities including golfing icon Tiger Woods, who didn’t want to miss such a spectacle.
 Despite his age and his five years of retirement, Sampras, after the loss of the first set, managed to hold on to his serve with authority to level the game and take a 5-2 lead in the deciding set.
-However, Federer came back and in the end, the Swiss prevailed (6-3, 6-7, 7-6).
+However, Federer came back and eventually, the Swiss prevailed (6-3, 6-7, 7-6).

 Once again, in the press conference, Sampras reminded the journalists that in the end, it remained just an exhibition match, and that he didn’t consider coming back on the Tour.
 “That’s not for me anymore,” the American said.
 “I have no intention of coming back, not today, tomorrow, or ever.”

 The Madison Square Garden showdown would be the last exhibition match in singles between Federer and Sampras.
-In the following years, the Swiss would beat almost every record previously held by the American, and he would achieve the career Grand Slam on top of that.
+In the following years, the Swiss would beat several records previously held by the American, and he would achieve the career Grand Slam on top of that.
 The only record still owned by Sampras in 2021 would be the most consecutive years finished as world No 1 (six).